Sample Report

 Item 12 — No Exclusive Territory

 Finding: AAMCO provides zero territorial exclusivity.
 The franchisor can open or approve a competing AAMCO center anywhere — including directly across the street from your location.
-The internal guideline of 1 center per 100,000 motor vehicle registrations is a policy, not a contractual right.

 What to do: Ask AAMCO for a written commitment on minimum distance between centers.
 Attempt to negotiate a protected radius into your franchise agreement.